depado/articles/pages/checklist-for-go-projects.md

 Here we define the flags that are specific to the `serve` command.
 We also bind those to viper.
-And now, when the `serve` command is executed, viper will parse the root and serve command flags and then read those in the environment and in the configuration file !
-It's as simple as that !
+And now, when the `serve` command is executed, viper will parse the root and serve command flags and then read those in the environment and in the configuration file!
+It's as simple as that!

 ## Logger setup

 In every application you need to be able to setup your logger properly.
 In most of my applications I'm using [logrus](https://github.com/sirupsen/logrus).
-Now as you may have seen in the previous section, I usually define three flags (three configuration values) which are : level, format and line.
+Now as you may have seen in the previous section, I usually define three flags (three configuration values) which are: level, format and line.

 Level is the minimum level from which your logger should log.
 If you set it to "warning" or "warn", then no log under this level will be displayed, which means you won't get "info" and "debug" logs.

 Format is actually self-explanatory.
-Logrus supports two formats : text and json.
+Logrus supports two formats: text and json.
 Both are useful; text is easy to read, and json is easy to parse.

 And finally line.
 When this flag is active (or its configuration value is set to true), then a hook is added to logrus which will also log as an extra field the name of the file and the line on which the log happened.

-Here's the code I'm using :
+Here's the code I'm using:

 ```go
 func setupLogger() {